-The Animal Ultrasound Association was therefore created in response to a demand from animal scanning professionals, who wanted better protection of their profession and ongoing, career-long training and development.
+The Animal Ultrasound Association was created in 2016, in response to a demand from animal scanning professionals who wanted better protection of their profession and ongoing, career-long training and development.
 It was decided that this should be created as a Community Interest Company (CIC) that individuals could join as members, in order to feel real engagement with the community mission.

 Since this time, we have continued to uphold the highest standards of ultrasound teaching (with all courses taught by qualified sonographers), and continue to raise awareness amongst the general public, veterinarians and politicians around the differences between the paraprofessionals we represent, and individuals operating without proper training or equipment.